We buy or can help you sell Surveying & Scientific Related Antiques!!

 12" to 26" or so.
 Just above is a very small Gurley

 Explorer's level.
-That ones scope is only 10" long or so,
+That levels scope is only 10" long or so,

 and is a very hard to find instrument.
 Wye level values can range from about $100

-to $1000 or more for a rare variation by a early, rare and desirable
+to $1000 or more for a rare variation, or an example by an early, rare and desirable

 condition w/ box and